-

 No. You can add up to seven interfaces (10 for VMware) through the NetScaler VPX configuration utility with only one physical NIC on the Hypervisor.

-NetScaler VPX does not support XenMotion or Hyper-V live migration.
-VMotion is supported from the NetScaler 12.1 release onwards.
-For more information, see Release Notes.
+NetScaler VPX does not support Hyper-V live migration. vMotion is supported starting from the NetScaler release 13.0.
+Live Migration (formerly XenMotion) is supported starting from the NetScaler release 14.1 build 17.38.